canonical/sdcore-nms/tests/device_groups_tests.md

   - Greater than `1,000,000`
   - Less than `0`

-#### 3.4.
+#### 1.4.
 Dropdown elements

-- **Action**: click in the each dropdown
+- **Action**: Click on the each dropdown.
 - **Expected**:
   - The list is displayed
   - We can select any element that we want

-Tests the following dropdows
+Tests the following dropdows:

 - **Network Slice**
   - Test that the elements correspond to the actual networks slices
+  - Test one element in the list
-  - Test one element and more elements in the list
+  - Test more than one element in the list
 - **5QI**: contains the following options:
   - 1: GBR - Conversational Voice
   - 2: GBR - Conversational Video